yuiyuuuu/personal-website-vite/README.md

 Things to improve on for future projects: <br/>

 - Plan out themes/designs for the project instead of building without an end product in mind. <br/>
-- Use font sizes that are not px so there are not that many media queries for font sizes (rem/em).
+- Use font sizes that are not px (em/rem)

 ## Deployed Project